 Black and Blue salvia prefers a well-draining, rich soil.
 Avoid heavy, poorly draining soils, as these can cause rot diseases.
 When there is no rainfall, water well and allow soil to slightly dry out between waterings.
 If the top 2 inches of the soil are dry, it's time to water again.
 You can increase soil drainage and fertility by mixing 2 to 3 inches of organic matter such as leaf compost or peat moss into the top 6 to 8 inches of the soil, using a tiller or garden shovel.

-If planting in a container, use a well-draining, good quality potting mixture and a container with a hole in the bottom for drainage.
+If planting in a container, use a well-draining, good quality potting soil mixture and a container with a hole in the bottom for drainage.

 Fertilize monthly during the growing season with 2 tablespoons of a 20-20-20 water-soluble fertilizer per 1 gallon of water, at a rate of 1 quart of solution per 1 square foot of gardening space.
 Apply solution directly to the soil, keeping it from splashing the plant.
 Store unused fertilizer in a secure location away from children and pets.